Features & Profiles

 From then on, Hogan, 53, followed his gastronomical passion all over the United States.

 “My first job was in my birthplace, Holyoke, Mass., at The Log Cabin, one of the first farm-to-table restaurants in New England during the late ‘70s,” he proudly states.
-“After that, I moved to L.A. and got a job at the Hard Rock Hotel.”
+“After that, I moved to L.A. and got a job at the Hard Rock Cafe.”

 Hogan’s career took off following his apprenticeship at the renowned Beverly Hills Hotel.
 He continued his culinary education under the tutelage of Elka Gilmore, a pioneer chef in fusion cuisine.